Ensembling Sparse Autoencoders: Results for GELU-1L and Pythia-160M

 \section{Results for GELU-1L and Pythia-160M}

-Here we show the results for the intrinsic evaluations of GELU-1L (Supplementary Figure \ref{sfig:gelu_eval}) and Pythia-160M (Supplementary Figure \ref{sfig:pythia_eval}), with $\tau=0.7$ for the diversity metric.
-Overall, the trend is similar to that of Gemma 2-2B.
-Performance on most of the metrics improves as more SAEs are added to the ensemble, although it saturates for some of them around 8 SAEs.
+Here we show the results for the intrinsic evaluations of GELU-1L (Supplementary Figure \ref{sfig:gelu_eval}) and Pythia-160M (Supplementary Figure \ref{sfig:pythia_eval}).
+Overall, the trend is similar to that of Gemma 2-2B; performance on most of the metrics improves as more SAEs are added to the ensemble, although it saturates for some of them around 8 SAEs.
 Also, boosting outperforms naive bagging in all metrics except for stability.

 \begin{suppfigure}[h!]

 \end{suppfigure}

 \begin{suppfigure}[h!]